-As shown in Figure 2, a single Pod can serve 4,000 users with 5 GB mailbox size and 150 messages per day profile.
-Two such configurations for 8,000 users can be stacked, provided that the message profile and mailbox size remain constant.
-Similarly, for 12,000 users, three such Pods can be stacked.
-As shown in Figure 3, 16,000 users can be accommodated by stacking four such Pods.
+As shown in Figure 2, a single Pod can serve 2,500 users with 5 GB mailbox size and 150 messages per day profile.
+Two such configurations for 5,000 users can be stacked, provided that the message profile and mailbox size remain constant.
+Similarly, for 7,500 users, three such Pods can be stacked.
+As shown in Figure 3, 10,000 users can be accommodated by stacking four such Pods.
 The number of Pods that can be scaled to in a single DAG will depend on solution requirements.
-However, as a DAG can include a maximum of 16 servers, the number of Pods that can be scaled in a DAG is limited to five.
-It is recommended scaling to a maximum of four Pods (12 servers) in a three-copy DAG.
-This enables the fourth copy to be added in the remote site while retaining the modular design.
+However, as a DAG can include a maximum of 16 servers, the number of Pods that can be scaled in a DAG is limited to eight.
+It is recommended scaling to a maximum of five Pods (10 servers) in a two-copy DAG.
+This enables the third copy to be added while retaining the modular design.
 Section 6 provides more details on this.